-Australian Unicorn Canva Snaps Up Pexels and Pixabay
+Australian Unicorn Canva Hits $2.5 Billion Valuation After Acquiring Pexels and Pixabay

-Melanie Perkins, chief executive officer and co-founder at Canva, says with the rise of design literacy, people needed more options for stock content to suit their needs.
+Melanie Perkins, chief executive officer and co-founder at Canva said that with the rise of design literacy, people needed more options for stock content to suit their needs.

-Both the founders of Pexels and Pixabay were inspired by their collective vision to democratize content and the potential of Canva’s strong global presence.
+Both the founders of Pexels and Pixabay were inspired by their collective vision to democratise content, and the potential of Canva’s strong global presence.

-Pexels cofounder Ingo Joseph says, “There’s a lot of synergy between Canva and Pexels - it’s a perfect match.
-No other design platform truly believes in the mission of empowering the world to design like Canva, and providing free stock content is central to their mission.
+Pexels cofounder Ingo Joseph said, “There’s a lot of synergy between Canva and Pexels; it’s a perfect match.
+No other design platform truly believes in the mission of empowering the world with design and providing free stock content that is central to their mission like Canva.
 Today’s announcement signifies a huge step forward in the right direction.
 We’re on our way to put an end to cheesy stock photos and open the doors to more authentic, trending content for free.”

-Content from Pexels and Pixabay will be discoverable in Canva, and completely free under a Creative Commons CC0 licence.
+Content from Pexels and Pixabay will be discoverable in Canva, and completely free under a Creative Commons CC0 license.